 - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the leadership team.
-All members of staff are made aware of the school's Whistleblowing procedure (see website).
+All members of staff are made aware of the school's Whistleblowing procedure (copy can be found in the school office).
 It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.